grame-cncm/libmusicxml/src/lilypond/oahREADME.txt

 /*
 OAH basics:
-  - oah (Options And Help) is supposed to be pronouced something close to "whaaaah!"
+  - OAH (Options And Help) is supposed to be pronouced something close to "whaaaah!"
     The intonation is left to the speaker, though...
     And as the saying goes: "OAH? oahy not!"